-New whistleblower may give House Democrats fresh leads
+Democrats issue subpoenas to Esper, White House budget chief

 Joe Biden, a leading candidate for the 2020 Democratic presidential nomination, wrote in The Washington Post that he had a message for Trump and “those who facilitate his abuses of power. … Please know that I’m not going anywhere.
 You won’t destroy me, and you won’t destroy my family.”

-Additional details about the origins of Trump’s July 25 call with Zelenskiy have emerged over the weekend.
+Additional details about the origins of Trump’s July 25 call with Zelenskiy emerged over the weekend.

 Energy Secretary Rick Perry had encouraged Trump to speak with the Ukrainian leader, but on energy and economic issues, according to spokeswoman Shaylyn Hynes.
 She said Perry’s interest in Ukraine is part of U.S. efforts to boost Western energy ties to Eastern Europe.

-Trump, who has repeatedly has described his conversation with Zelenskiy as “perfect,” told House Republicans on Friday night that it was Perry who teed up the July call, according to a person familiar with Trump’s comments who was granted anonymity to discuss them.
+Trump, who has repeatedly described his conversation with Zelenskiy as “perfect,” told House Republicans on Friday night that it was Perry who teed up the July call, according to a person familiar with Trump’s comments who spoke on condition of anonymity to discuss them.
 The person said Trump did not suggest that Perry had anything to do with the pressure to investigate the Bidens.

 Himes appeared on CBS’ “Face the Nation” while Graham spoke on Fox News Channel’s “Sunday Morning Futures.”

-Associated Press writers Alan Fram, Ellen Knickmeyer and Mary Clare Jalonick contributed to this report.
+Associated Press writers Matthew Daly, Alan Fram, Ellen Knickmeyer and Mary Clare Jalonick contributed to this report.